 Advertising to Children

-Health and Fitness Claims
+Health and Fitness Claims in Advertising Law

 Health and fitness is a billion-dollar industry.
 Countless health products and programs are advertised to provide solutions to health, wellness, and fitness challenges.
 Federal law requires that advertisers of food, dietary supplements, and other such health-related products provide evidence of any health-related claims they make.
 The Food and Drug Administration and related government agencies lend expertise and support to the FTC to combat false and deceptive claims.

-Guidance From a Specialist in Advertising Law
+Guidance From an Expert in Advertising Law